tapvanvn/goaccount/README.md

 ## Require
 - any documentdb that can proxy via godbengine
-- account manager that implement IAccountManager interface
+- account manager that implement IAccountProvider interface